 CPAP Therapy: It Can Work But There Should Be Short and Long Terms Goal For Success

-When a person is prescribed CPAP, they need to know their equipment and understand how the therapy works.
+CPAP, they need to know their equipment and understand how the therapy works.
 Of course, that doesn’t mean the quality and comfort will improve, but it will in how a person feels about their therapy and make them focused on sticking with it.

 Some folks immediately have no issues with the CPAP, but for others changing is difficult and they quit, which causes their serious health problem to get worse.

 CPAP therapy can be effective though when a person has the desire to stop the effects that sleep apnea causes and give themselves the healthy sleep they deserve.